 Why Is My Dog Drooling Around The New Puppy?
 5 Possible Reasons

-Take note that a change in a dog’s drooling mirrors its emotions and health condition.
-You should never dismiss it as an isolated case.
-It’s always best to rule out possible causes so you can take the necessary steps to help your dog.
+Remember, a change in a dog’s drooling can reflect their emotional state and overall health, so it’s always best to investigate and rule out any possible causes.
+By doing so, you can take the necessary steps to help your dog feel more comfortable and happy.

 why is my dog drooling around the new puppy